Our international engagement

 International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA)

-We are active in developing international standards through our work with other bodies such as the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA).
-IALA develops recommendations and guidelines which are recognised as international standards for the implementation and operation of aids to navigation.
-These standards help to ensure that the movements of vessels are safe, expeditious, cost-effective and minimise environmental impact.
+We are active in developing international standards and guidance through our work with other bodies such as the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA).
+IALA develops standards, recommendations and guidelines which are recognised as international best practice for the establishment and operation of aids to navigation.
+IALA’s work helps promote harmonisation and improvements in aids to navigation globally which ensures the movement of vessels is safe and efficient.

-Australia is a longstanding IALA council member and plays a leading role in IALA’s work in key areas such as Vessel Traffic Services (VTS) and e-Navigation.
+Australia is a long-standing member of the governing IALA Council member and plays a leading role in IALA’s work in areas such as Vessel Traffic Services (VTS) and e-Navigation.

 International Civil Aviation Organization